antocm/nubilum/README.md

 ### Example 3: Using the Web Interface

 1. **Load the application** in your browser
-2. **Paste your HL7 message** into the left input panel
+2. **Paste your HL7 message(s)** into the left input panel (multiple messages supported)
 3. **Click "Anonymize Message"** button
+4. **Optional: Click "Validate Message"** to check HL7 compliance using HL7 Portugal validator
-4. **Review the color-coded output** in the right panel:
+5. **Review the color-coded output** in the right panel:
-   - MSH segments are highlighted in purple
+   - MSH segments are highlighted in blue
-   - PID segments are highlighted in pink
+   - PID segments are highlighted in red
-   - PV1 segments are highlighted in green
+   - PV1 segments are highlighted in purple
-   - OBR/OBX segments are highlighted in yellow/blue
+   - OBR/OBX segments are highlighted in blue/purple
+6. **Hover over fields** to see their HL7 standard names (e.g., "Patient ID" for PID-3)
-5. **Edit any field** by clicking on it in the output panel
+7. **Edit any field** by clicking on it in the output panel
-6. **Copy the result** using the "Copy to Clipboard" button
+8. **Copy the result** using the "Copy to Clipboard" button

 ### Example 4: API Usage

 You can also use the API directly:

+**Anonymize Messages:**
 ```bash
 curl -X POST http://localhost:8080/api/anonymize \
   -H "Content-Type: application/json" \